**PixelCNC v1.69b - User Guide**

 ### Min Depth ###

-This is the minimum depth below the top surface of a project that cuts will be at.
-The first layer of cuts are generated between Min Depth and Min Depth + Cut Depth.
+This is the minimum depth below the top surface of a project that cuts will begin at, not counting the Cut Depth itself.
+It can be thought of as a depth to offset generating cuts at.
+The first layer of cuts for an operation's toolpath are generated between Min Depth and Min Depth + Cut Depth below the top surface of the canvas.
+For 2D milling type operations the Min Depth parameter indicates where below the top of the canvas to begin the entry cut.
 Each subsequent layer of cuts increments this range by Cut Depth.
 Any section of a toolpath that is closer to the canvas top surface will be clipped/removed and the toolpath will be broken into separate cuts linked by a rapid at the specified Radid Height above the top of the canvas volume.

 ### Max Depth ###